vigith/random/irssi/README.md

 Run **/load** on your irssi window and check whether perl is listed in loaded modules.
 If not, you need to use a irssi compiled with perl.
 More Info: http://www.irssi.org/documentation/perl

-if you think there is a bug, please feel free to open a bug.
+if you think there is a bug, please feel free to open a bug or give a pull request.

 TODO
 ----